0xF0CACC1A/jolie/RECURSIVE_FIELD_IMPLEMENTATION.md

 We must add recursive field support to all visitor implementations.
 This is identical to previous AST node additions.

-**No code changes needed**: SelectPathNode and CurrentValueNode already have visitor methods.
+**No code changes needed**: PathSpecNode and CurrentValueNode already have visitor methods.
 We're just extending their internal structure.

 **Classification**: No additional interface overhead (already handled in previous steps)